-Louis Zo Rabearison (Dance Instructor/Facilitator) is a dancer and choreographer.
+Louis Zo Rabearison (Program Manager) is a dancer and choreographer.
 He leads a dance troupe called Compagnie Tsiry, which fuses classic dance with traditional Malagasy dance, African dance and Hip Hop.
 Zo also coaches young Malagasy swimmers.
 As a sociologist, he is interested in sharing experiences, learning new approaches to apprehending social facts, the effects of technology and the impacts of traditions on people’s lives.

 Rasolofomanana Alfred Leonard (Artistic Director) is the son of singers and artists.
 He started his career in the performing arts as a dancer at the age of 15.
 He continued his career as a musician for a local celebrity, BODO, and as a songwriter for his parents’ band.
 In 2000, he made his first steps into theater with the “Landy Volafotsy” and participated in various international festivals in the Indian Ocean Islands and in Europe.
 In 2005, he created his own theater group “Gas’Pira”.
 Since 2010, he collaborates with various artists from different backgrounds both as a musician, actor and theater teacher.

 Maevanirina Sandaniaina (Social Worker) is an experienced social worker in Madagascar.
 An avid reader, she did well in school.
 From childhood, she was known for her love for taking care of her family and friends.
 Sanda first studied law and translation in college before deciding to pursue advanced studies in the social work field.
 She studied for 4 years.
 Subsequently, she has worked with several social NGOs and many aid centers for vulnerable families, children with disabilities, and community education for the sanitation of dwellings.
 Being a social worker was a childhood dream.